How do I enrol as a new student?

 1. Plan your studies

-The Faculty has developed information relevant to your course that can help assist and guide you in planning the units you should enrol into for 2016 or 2017.
+The Faculty has developed information relevant to your course that can help assist and guide you in planning the units you should enrol into.
 This information includes course maps, elective unit lists and other information that will be useful to you in planning out what you will study over the duration of your course.

 2. Understand your Course Structure

 All courses have certain requirements that have to be fulfilled for successful completion.
 These include completing a certain number of units, completing core units, electives etc and making sure that you undertake all units to comply with the rules of your course.
-To understand how your course is structured, please look carefully at the map for your course by following the Course Structures link.
+To understand how your course is structured, please look carefully at the map for your course by following the course maps link.

 3. Consult the Handbook

 When enrolling you will need to select units to study in your course.
-The 2016 Handbook and 2017 Handbook contains unit descriptions including pre-requisites and study locations.
+The 2017 Handbook contains unit descriptions including pre-requisites and study locations.
 Please ensure that you are consulting the correct Handbook according to the year of your commencement.